Harry Markowitz: Post-CACI

 Markowitz divided his time between teaching (he was an adjunct professor at the Rady School of Management at the University of California at San Diego, UCSD); video casting lectures; and consulting (out of his Harry Markowitz Company offices).
 He served on the advisory board of SkyView Investment Advisors, a traditional and alternative investment advisory firm.
 Markowitz also served on the Investment Committee of LWI Financial Inc. ("Loring Ward"), a San Jose, California-based investment advisor; on the advisory panel of Robert D. Arnott's Newport Beach, California based investment management firm, Research Affiliates; on the advisory board of Mark T. Hebner's Irvine, California and internet based wealth management and taxes firm, Index Fund Advisors; and as an advisor to the Investment Committee of 1st Global, a Dallas, Texas-based wealth management and investment advisory firm.
 Markowitz advised and served on the board of ProbabilityManagement.org, a 501(c)(3) non-profit that aims "to reshape the communication and calculation of uncertainty."

 Markowitz was co-founder and Chief Architect of GuidedChoice, a 401(k) managed accounts provider and investment advisor.
 Markowitz's more recent work included designing the backbone software analytics for the GuidedChoice investment solution and heading the GuidedChoice Investment Committee.
 He was actively involved in designing the next step in the retirement process: assisting retirees with wealth distribution through GuidedSpending.

-Markowitz died on June 22, 2023, at the age of 95.
+In 2018 Markowitz donated his Nobel Prize medal and diploma to the Geisel Library of the University of California, San Diego due to his "love for the campus and the joy he [got] out of teaching" at the Rady School of Management.
+He died on June 22, 2023, at the age of 95.
 He died in a hospital in San Diego, California due to complications from pneumonia and sepsis.